 Course Description--Click underlined word for pics

 Mile 0-4 First mile is a short jaunt over the Susquehanna River via Hyner Bridge.
-Get warmed up as you PASS Huff Run (last year's first hill) and continue on using an old fire line trail along the cliffs following the river.
-This new trail is semi-flat but narrows at points, so be careful in passing.
+Get warmed up as you PASS Huff Run and continue on using an old fire line trail along the cliffs following the river.
+This Cliffhanger trail is semi-flat but narrows at points, so be careful in passing.
 Progression may be slower here until the first hill, but use this time to get warmed up and conserve your energy.
 You're going to need it later!!
 A steep climb of a mile or so in length will take runners/hikers up to Hyner View, one of PA’s finest vistas.
-There will be a water station as well as some bathrooms.
+There will be an aid station as well as some bathrooms.
 Enjoy the view!!

 Mile 4-6 Follow the Hyner View Trail downhill along several switchbacks to the sweet running section of Reichert Hollow.
 This is a great section to make up time from the previous nasty climb up to the View.
 There are no leaves on the trees in April so take in the scenery.
 The footing is fast and sure.
-There will be another water station at the end of the hollow.
 Get ready for some tough running through Johnson Run hollow.
-PLEASE utilize this stop.
-Get some carbs and hydrate.
-You’re going to need it.

-Mile 9-14Johnson Run ends with a meandering path that brings you out to a gravel forest road that you cross to get to the head of Post Draft Hollow.
+Mile 9-12Johnson Run ends with a meandering path that brings you out to a gravel forest road that you cross to get to the head of Post Draft Hollow.
 There will be a much needed water/food station here.
 If you feel cramped up here, take a few minutes and get some fluids, salt and rest.
 Post Draft is a side hill trail that traverses the mountain down to the base of the hollow.
 Enjoy the relaxing run before taking a hard left and start up the infamous “Cleveland Hollow.”
 This trail known as the GARBY Trail, offers some grinding switchbacks and great views of the area, but the only good thing about it is the fact that it is near the end.
 It is a grueling climb that will drain the last drop of energy from you.
 Near the top is a kicker called the S.O.B.
 (We call it a challenge for a reason.)
 Be careful as you go up S.O.B.....
 Potato sized rocks tumble down from contestants above.
-Try not to kick out these clunkers and keep an eye up-hill in case one is aimed at your head.
 Also, on a warm day, watch out for the local critters!!!
 Once on top, enjoy getting your legs back as you have a nice smooth mile run around the horseshoe to the checkpoint.

 After you're done, relax and recover with some good food and beverage.
-Share your war stories with your fellow trailrunners.
-Last year, the U.S. Army provided a climbing wall for spectators and any runners that could still stand after the grueling 25K.
+Share your war stories with your fellow trailrunners. .